julioRodino/dev-portfolio-blog/index.md

 ---
 layout: home
-home_text: Things I research and others.
+home_text: Oh.
+Is this online?
 Come in!
 title: Julio Rodiño
 ---